-- demonstrate a firm foundation of knowledge in child development - understand essential concepts of developmentally appropriate practices in teaching young children - understand and value the importance of children's diverse families and communities, and how to use that knowledge to foster respectful, reciprocal relationships with children and their families - understand the goals, benefits, and uses of assessment, and be able to effectively use developmentally appropriate observation and assessment practices - design, implement and evaluate developmentally appropriate curriculum and environments for young children - understand and uphold ethical standards and other professional guidelines in the field of early childhood, and engage in, practice that is both collaborative and reflective in college classrooms and through extensive field assignments - demonstrate college level proficiency in written and oral communication, critical thinking, and analytical, mathematical, and scientific reasoning
+- demonstrate a firm foundation of knowledge in child development - understand essential concepts of developmentally appropriate practices in teaching young children - understand and value the importance of children's diverse families and communities, and how to use that knowledge to foster respectful, reciprocal relationships with children and their families - understand the goals, benefits, and uses of assessment, and be able to effectively use developmentally appropriate observation and assessment practices - · design, implement and evaluate developmentally appropriate curriculum and environments for young children - understand and uphold ethical standards and other professional guidelines in the field of early childhood, and engage in, practice that is both collaborative and reflective in college classrooms and through extensive field assignments - demonstrate college level proficiency in written and oral communication, critical thinking, and analytical, mathematical, and scientific reasoning

 Admission to this program requires that students be high school graduates or have high school equivalency diplomas (HSEs).
+If students are not high school graduates, they may be eligible for admission to the College's 24 Credit Hour Program.
 If students are home schooled, they may be eligible for admission.